utilitywarehouse/cockroachdb-manifests/README.md

 ``` shell
 hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/random
 ```

+##### Generate new certificate
+When CA certificate is about to expire you can generate new certificate using the same key by running the following command.

+`cfssl gencert -ca-key=ca-key.pem -initca ca-csr.json | cfssljson -bare ca`

+Here `ca-csr.json` is the same file as before and `ca-key.pem` is the old generated key.
+You can then delete the `ca-certs` secret and recreate it with the same command as before.

+Without requiring the `ca-csr.json`, you can renew the certificate with `cfssl gencert -renewca -ca ca-certs-ca.pem -ca-key ca-certs-ca-key.pem | cfssljson -bare ca`

+Once the secret is updated you should restart the pods of the CA service to make them use the new certificate.
+Afterwards, you should restart all services that use certificates signed by this CA, so that they can fetch the new CA certificate.
+As we are using the same key the certificates signed by the CA will appear to be signed by both the old CA certificate and the new one.

 ### Configuration
 The CA is configured by a config map.
 This specifies the cfssl certificate authority